KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

     Toggles between showing thumbnails and preview in color-managed mode or not.

-    For more information about color management see this lengthy chapter.
+    For more information about color management see :ref:`this <color_management>` lengthy chapter.

 .. _menu_maintools: